respec/HSPsquared/README.md

 ```console
 conda env create --file path/environment.yml --force
 ```
+NOTE 1: The [`environment_dev.yml`](environment_dev.yml) file provides an alternate environment that provides additional capabilities and newer libraries useful to the development team.
+It is tested to also work with the current HSP2 codebase and will likely serve as a preview of future updates to [`environment.yml`](environment.yml).

-NOTE: We recommend using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to run our tutorial [Juptyer](https://jupyter.org/index.html) Notebooks in the [HSP2notebooks](HSP2notebooks/) folder.
+NOTE 2: We recommend using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to run our tutorial [Juptyer](https://jupyter.org/index.html) Notebooks in the [HSP2notebooks](HSP2notebooks/) folder.
 The following JupyterLab [extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) are useful (but not required):
 + [jupyter-matplotlib](https://github.com/matplotlib/ipympl), an interactive widget.
 + [`jupyterlab/toc`](https://github.com/jupyterlab/jupyterlab-toc), Table of Contents.
 + [qgrid2](https://github.com/quantopian/qgrid), for interactive sorting, filtering, and editing DataFrames

 #### 4. Add your HSPsquared Path to Anaconda sites-packages